-20 Jul TreatGx precision prescribing software helps clinicians to more accurately dose ADHD medications
+20 Jul TreatGx medication decision support software helps clinicians to more accurately dose ADHD medications

-The new ADHD algorithm in the TreatGx precision prescribing software helps clinicians to more accurately dose ADHD medications.
+The new ADHD algorithm in the TreatGx medication decision support software helps clinicians to more accurately dose ADHD medications.

 Attention deficit hyperactivity disorder (ADHD) is a mental disorder characterized by an ongoing pattern of behavioral symptoms that include inattentiveness, hyperactivity, and impulsiveness.
 Although ADHD is a complex disorder and its etiology is not yet completely understood, it is treatable.

-ADHD is the most common behavioral disorder in children, with most cases being diagnosed when children are 6 to 12 years old.
-The symptoms usually improve with age, but they can persist into adulthood.
+ADHD is the most common behavioral disorder in children.
+Most cases of ADHD are diagnosed when children are 6 to 12 years old and, unfortunately, many of these children will continue to have symptoms and impairment through adolescence and into adulthood.
 ADHD affects concentration, learning, and memory and may lead to academic failure, failed relationships, and troubled work relationships.
 People with ADHD may also have additional problems, such as sleep and anxiety disorders.